 Participants will develop a holistic understanding of repatriation, its history and significance.
 You will acquire practical skills to assist in the development of repatriation processes, increase your understanding of Indigenous people’s efforts to secure the return of ancestral remains, and gain familiarity with repatriation policies in a domestic and international context.
 You will discuss the important essential skills for successful repatriation and learn their practical application.
 You will learn on country by visiting relevant sites and hearing from the traditional owners about repatriation, its meaning, importance and processes

-The course is convened by the National Centre for Indigenous Studies at The Australian National University in collaboration with with community partners on the Return, Reconcile, Renew project partners (see below)
+The course is convened by the National Centre for Indigenous Studies at The Australian National University in collaboration with with community partners on the Return, Reconcile, Renew project (see below)

 This intensive five-day program is a professional development short course hosted by Traditional Owners in collaboration with partners on the Australian Research Council Linkage Project: 'Return, Reconcile, Renew: understanding the history, effects and opportunities of repatriation and building an evidence base for the future.'.
 It is convened by the National Centre for Indigenous Studies at The Australian National University.

 The course is delivered on country and hosted by one of the three community project partners.
 Speakers include Indigenous and non-Indigenous experts on repatriation from Australia and overseas.

 In 2015 the course was held on Ngarrindjeri country, south of Adelaide, hosted by the Ngarrindjeri Regional Authority (NRA).
 In 2018 the course was held in Broome and Fitzroy Crossing and hosted by the Kimberley Aboriginal Law and Culture Centre (KALACC).
 The 2019 course returns to Ngarrindjeri Country, and will be taught at the NRA offices in Murray Bridge, with a day of site visits.